New York metropolitan area: History

-After its population peaked in 1950, much of the city's population left for the suburbs of New York over the following decades.
+After its population peaked in 1950, a significant portion of the city's population left for the suburbs of New York over the following decades.
 The effects were a result of white flight.
-Industry and commerce also declined in this era, with businesses leaving for the suburbs and other cities.
+Industry and commerce also declined in this era, with businesses relocating to the suburbs or other regions.
+The era also saw an increase in the construction of housing projects for the city's low-income population under the New York City Housing Authority, coinciding with the destruction of communities to construct interstate highways to link the city with its suburbs.
 The city, particularly Brooklyn, was dealt a psychological as well as an economic blow with the loss of the iconic Brooklyn Dodgers major-league baseball team, which moved to Los Angeles after the 1957 season.
 Crime affected the city severely.
-Urban renewal projects alleviated the decay in Midtown Manhattan to a certain extent, but later failed.
-There was little reported social disruption during the Northeast Blackout of 1965, but the New York City Blackout of 1977 caused massive rioting in some parts of the city.
-A rare highlight was the completion of the former World Trade Center, which once stood as the tallest buildings in the world.
+Urban renewal projects alleviated decay in poorer neighborhoods to a certain extent, but many of these later proved to be failures and caused unanticipated consequences like ghettoization, informal racial segregation in housing, and disruption of the organic urban fabric that made the city's neighborhoods cohesive and healthy places to live.
+There was little reported social unrest during the Northeast Blackout of 1965, but the New York City Blackout of 1977 led to massive rioting, looting, and arson in some parts of the city.
+In addition, the 1970s recession crippled traditional industries such as manufacturing in the New York City region.
+A rare positive highlight of the period was the completion of the original World Trade Center, a massive office complex in New York's Financial District whose iconic, 110-story Twin Towers for a short time stood as the world's tallest buildings.

-In the 1980s, the city's economy was booming.
-Wall Street was fueling an economic surge in the real estate market.
+In the 1980s, the city's economy was booming, particularly in the financial sector.
+Wall Street was fueling an economic surge in the real estate market, and later the dot-com bubble.
 Despite this, crime was still an issue.
-Beginning in the 1990s, however, crime dropped substantially.
+This was exacerbated by the crack epidemic, with the New York City area being one of the major ports of entry for narcotics entering the United States.
+Neighborhoods such as the South Bronx became prime examples of late 20th century urban decay.
+Beginning in the 1990s, however, crime dropped substantially due to tough-on-crime policies.
 Crime in New York City has continued to decline through the 21st century.